cloudfoundry/docs-deploying-cf/ec2/configure_aws_cf.html.md

 1. Create a deployment directory to store your manifest.

     <pre class='terminal'>
-    $ mkdir ~/CF-deployment
+    $ mkdir ~/cf-deployment
     </pre>

-1. Clone the *cloudfoundry/cf-release* repo.
+1. Change into the cf-deployment directory and clone the cloudfoundry/cf-release repo.

     <pre class='terminal'>
     $ git clone https://github.com/cloudfoundry/cf-release.git
     </pre>

-1. Navigate to the *example_manifests* subdirectory to retrieve the `minimal-aws.yml` template.
+1. Navigate to the example_manifests subdirectory to retrieve the `minimal-aws.yml` template.
 Copy and paste the template into a text editor and save the edited manifest to your deployment directory.

     In the template, you must replace the following properties:
     * `REPLACE_WITH_DIRECTOR_ID`